uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Commission believes that Survivors, who took action to bring the history and legacy of the residential schools to light, who went to court to confront their abusers, and who ratified the Settlement Agreement, have made a significant contribution to reconciliation.
 The Truth and Reconciliation Commission of Canada was not established because of any widespread public outcry, demanding justice for residential school Survivors.[^55]
-Neither did the Settlement Agreement, including the TRC, come about only because government and church defendants, faced with huge class-action lawsuits, decided it was preferable to litigation.
+Neither did the Settlement Agreement, including the =|TRC=Truth and Reconciliation Commission of Canada=, come about only because government and church defendants, faced with huge class-action lawsuits, decided it was preferable to litigation.
 Focusing only on the motivations of the defendants does not tell the whole story.
 It is important not to lose sight of the many ways in which Aboriginal peoples have succeeded in pushing the boundaries of reconciliation in Canada.